Airbnb Photo Order: How to Sequence Photos for More Bookings

 - ✓Use a wide-angle lens (24mm–35mm equivalent) to show more space without distortion.

-- ✓Use tripod for stability; avoid handheld camera shake.
+- ✓Use a tripod for stability.

 Frequently Asked Questions